melisklc0/Introduction-to-Database-Systems/README.md

 # Introduction-to-Database-Systems
-My studies in this class, including the slides.
+My studies on database systems using SQL, including the slides.